 Even the most robust security systems and infrastructure can fail with poor oversight.
 That’s where a PCI security policy comes in.

-PCI compliance becomes much easier for your organization to achieve if your existing security policy is established with the guidance of a PCI compliance management partner.
-This policy determines how the guidelines developed by your organization’s executive leadership are implemented at the grassroots level.
+PCI compliance becomes much easier for your organization to achieve if your existing security policy is established with the guidance of a PCI management partner.
+Your organization’s executive leadership sets the guidelines, and this policy implements them at the grassroots level.

-As technologies evolve across the assets you use to collect, process, store, or dispose of CHD, an established policy will help all employees align on best practices for managing these technologies.
+As technology evolves, so do the assets used to collect, process, store, or dispose of cardholder data (CHD).
+A well-defined policy helps all employees align on best practices for managing these technologies.

-For instance, a PCI compliance partner will help you draft policy guidelines with simple “dos” and “don’ts” for processing sensitive PCI data.
-These acceptable use policies will then be deployed across all types of technologies that handle sensitive data (e.g., laptops, tablets, mobile devices, wireless access endpoints).
+A PCI compliance partner can help you draft clear, actionable policy guidelines, including simple “dos” and “don’ts” for handling sensitive PCI data.
+Organizations then deploy these acceptable use policies across all devices that process sensitive data—laptops, tablets, mobile devices, and wireless access endpoints.

 5. Preparation for PCI Compliance Reporting